DBRepo-Project/dbrepo-docs/docs/api/rest.md

   quota: integer
   // The number of databases currently in the container
   count: integer
-  // The username of the privileged user username?: string
-  // The password of the privileged user password?: string last_retrieved?: string
   // The machine-friendly container name
   internal_name: string
 }